 - 33,000+ farmers have received rice seeds to restart their livelihoods

-Oxfam and other organisations began work within hours of the first earthquake.
-In the immediate aftermath of the earthquake, getting basic, life-saving supplies to individuals and communities, and to prevent the outbreak of disease, was the first priority.
-Oxfam provided emergency food items and safe drinking water and by setting up temporary shelters and emergency latrines.
+In the immediate aftermath of the earthquake, getting basic, life-saving supplies to individuals and communities, and preventing the outbreak of disease, was the first priority.
+We provided relief to the seven worst affected areas — Gorkha, Nuwakot, Sindhupalchok, Dhading and three districts in Kathmandu.
+This included...

 Oxfam started providing emergency shelter kits comprising tarpaulins and ropes three days after the earthquake.
 Later we distributed improved temporary shelter kits including corrugated galvanized iron sheets and roofing accessories, along with toolkits.